wathmal/v4/content/hero/index.md

 contactText: 'Get In Touch'
 ---

-I'm a software engineer and a full-stack developer based in Colombo, Sri Lanka specializing in building and designing robust, scalable and modern web platforms.
+I'm a software engineer and a full-stack developer based in Colombo, Sri Lanka specializing in developing robust, scalable and modern web applications.

 Currently, I'm looking for opportunities in Australia.